-Anti-bullying Policy

-Attendance Policy (including Children Missing in Education)

-Behaviour Policy

-Complaints Policy

-First Aid Policy

-Health and Safety Policy

-Intimate Care Policy

-E-Safety and Acceptable Use Policy

-Physical Intervention and/or Use of Reasonable Force Policy

-Protocol for children not collected from school at the end of the school day/activity
+Anti-bullying policy Attendance policy (including Children who are absent from Education) Behaviour policy Complaints Policy First Aid policy Health and Safety policy Intimate Care policy E-Safety and Acceptable Use policy Physical Intervention and/or Use of Reasonable Force policy Protocol for children not collected from school at the end of the school day/activity Safer Recruitment policy Staff Code of Conduct/Safer Working Practice Staff Discipline and Grievance procedures Supporting Pupils with Medical Conditions policy Whistleblowing policy

-Responding to Prejudice Related incidents Policy

-Safer Recruitment Policy

-Staff Code of Conduct/Safer Working Practice

-Staff Discipline and Grievance procedures

-Supporting Pupils with Medical Conditions Policy

-Use of Mobile Phone Policy

-Whistleblowing Policy

-5.2 Use of Mobile Phones Policy
+5.2 Use of Mobile Phones and other Smart Devices Policy

-- 5.2.1 This is a requirement for all Nursery or primary schools with EYFS. - 5.2.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
+- 5.2.1 This is a requirement for all Nursery or primary schools with EYFS. - 5.2.2 Our policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in a separate document and is reviewed annually.
 It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.